TRK307/layered-threat-blocking-openwrt-banip-control-d/README.md

 ## The Wins

-✅ DNS queries used to be plaintext — anything watching the network could see every domain resolved.
+✅ DNS queries used to be plaintext.
+Anything watching the network could see every domain resolved.
 Fixed with DNS over TLS (DoT) via Control D, both on the router and on individual devices.

 ✅ Router-only filtering stopped working the second a device left the house.
 Fixed by giving key devices their own Control D setup, so filtering follows them wherever they connect.